 This artificial tree towers at 83 feet tall and is decorated with over 1000 ornaments and thousands more of energy efficient LED lights.
 Although Christmas will be a quiet affair in 2020, do stop by the square (adjacent to Macy’s) to see San Francisco’s most famous Christmas Tree.

-The other place to find bright Christmas lights in San Francisco is none other than the famous Fairmont Hotel in Nob Hill, whose lobby comes alive with the huge tree all decked up in finery as well as the giant Gingerbread House.
-Although both attractions are open to the public, things will be a little different in 2020.
+The other place to find the best Christmas lights in San Francisco is none other than the famous Fairmont Hotel in Nob Hill, whose lobby comes alive with the huge tree all decked up in finery as well as the giant Gingerbread House.
+Both attractions are open to the public for 2021.

-I hope you enjoyed reading this article on the best San Francisco Christmas lights and where to find them.
+I hope you enjoyed reading this article on the best Christmas lights in San Francisco and where to find them.
 I will keep on updating this list as I find new places (let me know if you do too)!
-You can read all my other local guides to San Francisco (I am a true blue resident of 10+ years after all), by clicking on the posts below.
+You can read all my other local guides to San Francisco (I am a true blue resident of 12+ years after all), by clicking on the posts below.